GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 **DMARC enforcement on the receiving domain.** The phishing email came from a lookalike domain.
 Under a DMARC policy of p=reject, that email would have been refused by the receiving mail server before it ever reached the CFO inbox.
 The attack has no entry point if the lure never arrives.

 **Conditional Access scoped to include all Finance and C-suite accounts.** The tenant had strong CA policies.
 The CFO account was excluded from all of them.
-CA policy scope audits should be a regular control — at minimum quarterly — to catch exclusions that have outlived their original justification.
+CA policy scope audits should be a regular control, at minimum quarterly, to catch exclusions that have outlived their original justification.

 **Inbox rule monitoring.** The three rules the attacker created would have been invisible without the custom detection rules deployed in Sentinel.
 A scheduled query checking for new inbox rules with external forwarding or keyword deletion, running every hour, surfaces this activity the same day it happens rather than weeks later when Finance notices money is missing.

 **Payment verification procedures.** Technical controls stop most attacks.
 Business process controls stop the rest.
-A policy requiring a phone call to a known, verified number before processing any change to vendor payment details — regardless of how legitimate the email looks — breaks the final step in the BEC kill chain even when everything else fails.
+A policy requiring a phone call to a known, verified number before processing any change to vendor payment details, regardless of how legitimate the email looks, breaks the final step in the BEC kill chain even when everything else fails.

 ## Lessons Learned

 The CFO account had no MFA, no device compliance requirement, and no sign-in risk policy.
 Eleven CA policies were active in the tenant and none of them covered this account.
-A single exclusion in an otherwise mature identity posture was enough for the attacker to walk in with only a password.
-CA policy exclusions should be reviewed on a fixed schedule and justified in writing.
 Any account with payment authority or access to financial systems should be treated as highest priority for identity protection controls.

 The DMARC policy for the tenant was in monitoring mode.
 A lookalike domain email reached the inbox without any challenge.
 The move from p=none to p=reject is a configuration change that takes less than an hour and eliminates an entire class of spoofing attacks permanently.

 Inbox rules created during a compromise survive password resets.
 Any BEC response that stops at credential remediation without auditing mailbox configuration leaves the attacker's most valuable persistence mechanism intact.
 The three rules in this incident would have continued forwarding financial emails to the attacker's Gmail for days or weeks after the password was changed, until someone noticed.

 Detection rules built before an attack and validated against live telemetry are meaningfully more reliable than rules written in response to an incident.
 The IAM sign-in rule in this project fired and created the incident automatically.
-The analyst did not find the compromise — the detection engineering found it.
+The analyst did not find the compromise, the detection engineering found it.